storesafe/cordova-sqlite-storage/README.md

 `location` as described above for `openDatabase` (iOS *only*)

-**NOTE:** not implemented for Windows Universal (8.1) version.
+**NOTE:** not implemented for Windows "Universal" (8.1) version.

 # Installing

-## Windows Universal target platform
+## Windows "Universal" target platform

-**IMPORTANT:** The Cordova CLI currently does not support all Windows target platforms due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
-Please use `plugman` instead, as described here.
+**IMPORTANT:** If you use Cordova CLI there are issues with Visual Studio: the default target ("Mixed Platforms") will not work due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
+It is recommended to use `plugman` instead, as described here.

 ### using plugman

 - make sure you have the latest version of `plugman` installed: `npm install -g plugman`
 - Download the [cordova-windows-nufix 3.9.0-nufixpre-01 zipball](https://github.com/litehelpers/cordova-windows-nufix/archive/3.9.0-nufixpre-01.zip) (or you can clone [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) instead)
-- Create your Windows Universal (8.1) project using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix):
+- Create your Windows "Universal" (8.1) project using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix):
   - `path.to.cordova-windows-nufix/bin/create.bat your_app_path your.app.id YourAppName`
 - `cd your_app_path` and install plugin using `plugman`:
   - `plugman install --platform windows --project . --plugin https://github.com/litehelpers/cordova-sqlite-common`